PoutineSyropErable/NIRFTSD/readme.md

 # Neural Implicit Reduced Fixed Topology Solid Deformation

 The goal is to use neural network to speedup physics simulation of solid deformation.
 Fixed topology means it would need to be trained for different shape.
+I'm working on the stanford bunny

 The end project would have a pipeline of: